Kanya: String of Hope

 While this was our first encounter with child marriage, it is certainly not the first time it has occurred, and unfortunately, likely will not be the last.

-Priya is a strong, warm, beautiful woman who is now in her early forties.
-Priya was married to her husband at just 11 years old.
+Priya is now in her early forties, but she was married to her husband at just 11 years old.
 A few years later she began having children, and has given life to eight beautiful girls.
 For this reason she is regarded by her community as cursed, because she never birthed a boy.

 Priya spent her whole life trying to ensure that her girls would have more than she did.
 She worked tirelessly to provide for her many daughters as they went to school, even if that sometimes meant digging through the garbage in the evenings in search of food.